dribnet/purvs/README.md

 ### Mon 29 Mar

-I have refactored some of my code so that I don't require the "linePoints" variable.
+I have completed the numbers of my font, making the typeface complete.